Fukji/Pynus/README.md

 # Pynus
-Pynus is a [python 3](https://wiki.python.org/moin/BeginnersGuide) program for BINUS students to view their unfinished assignments & unreplied forums.
+Pynus is a [python3](https://wiki.python.org/moin/BeginnersGuide) program for BINUS students to view their unfinished assignments & unreplied forums.

 ## Installation
 Pynus uses a portable framework called Selenium.
 Use the package manager [pip3](https://pip.pypa.io/en/stable/) to install Selenium.